kelsangt/Study-Buddies/README.md

 For "Joined Events" and "Requested Events", the current user can leave the event or rescind their request.

-## Feature 5 - Notifications
+## Feature 5 - Upcoming Events

-Users will be notified when someone has requested to join their study session (if the user is the creator of the session).
-Users who requested to join a session will be notified if their request was accepted by the session creator.
+Users will be able to see upcoming events they have created or joined.
+They can also also mark each or all upcoming events as read, and will persist on refresh.

 ## Backend